-Following is a summary of the total lighting cost in four of the assessment zones.
+The following is a summary of the total lighting cost in the four major assessment zones (grouped by usage category).
 The condominium zone, the apartment zone and the mobile home park zone are included in the Residential (Urban Area) and will be segregated later in the assessment calculations.